mckenzie-mm/ecs-nordic/nordic-frontend/README.md

 of the static pages.
 Nextjs will use ".env.production.local" first by default with HOST=local.

-During running of the container on the docker host Nextjs will use the bridge network.
+During running of the container on the docker host, Nextjs will use the bridge network.
 The env is required to be production (NODE_ENV=production) with HOST=webapi (the network alias of the dotnet container).